-- The contribution to the upskilling/ reskilling of the workforce - The alignment with EC policies related to energy efficiency - The collaboration of stakeholders in the implementation of the initiative and - The incorporation of digital tools in VET provision.
+- The contribution to the upskilling/ reskilling of the workforce - The alignment with EC policies related to energy digitalization - The collaboration of stakeholders in the implementation of the initiative and - The incorporation of digital tools in VET provision.

 From the review of the practices identified, it was established that overall, priority has been placed on the upskilling and reskilling of the workforce in the context of the introduced EC policies concerning energy efficiency and sustainability and the objectives set for the upcoming reference period, the involvement of stakeholders, to ensure the effective preparation and/ or upskilling of the workforce and, finally, on the promotion of work-based learning in the field of VET.
-To date, there are not many projects/ initiatives/ practices which focus on the digitalisation of VET practice in the field of energy efficiency, which practically leads to the validation of the originally need for the implementation of the EDDIE project.
+To date, as it was also identified in D4.1, there are not many projects/ initiatives/ practices which focus on the energy digitalisation in the sector of VET, which practically leads to the validation of the originally need for the implementation of the EDDIE project.